Subscription Modal Banner

 An educational plan is a savings, insurance, and investment plan that helps parents save funds for their child’s college education.

-The savings and investment portion of an educational plan builds up a fixed fund for a certain period, and the insurance portion provides life protection for the payor, usually the parent, during the term of the plan.
+An educational plan's savings and investment portion builds up a fixed fund for a certain period, and the insurance portion provides life protection for the payor, usually the parent, during the plan term.

 Should anything happen to the payor that results in permanent disability or death, the payor or the beneficiaries (in this case, the child) is guaranteed a payout.